mike-babb/finding_anagrams/README.md

 After this environment has been created, activate the `py38` environment and run the batch file listed above.

 ## Profiling
 [Profiling](https://en.wikipedia.org/wiki/Profiling_(computer_programming)) measures execution time and complexity.
 This is exceptionally useful when looking at which parts of a program are taking longer than expected or just understanding how long things take.
-The three batch files below can be executud from the Anaconda Powershell prompt with the same activated environment as the environment used to run parts 01, 02, and 03.
+The three batch files below can be executed from the Anaconda Powershell prompt with the same activated environment as the environment used to run parts 01, 02, and 03.

 * [profile_part_01_structure_data.bat](/code/profile_part_01_structure_data.bat)
 * [profile_part_02_demonstrate_extraction_timing_techniques.bat](/code/profile_part_02_demonstrate_extraction_timing_techniques.bat)